fornwall/libandroid-support/README.md

 libandroid-support
 ==================
 This is an Autotools-configured version of the android support library found in Android NDK, Revision 9c at $NDK/sources/android/support/.
+See the original README below for what it provides.

 Modifications of `setlocale()` in [src/locale/setlocale.c](src/locale/setlocale.c) has been made: